TOPICS IN MICROECONOMICS - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 This module looks at developments in microeconomic theory in relation to the role of information in the economy.
-It studies models of the basic issues contract theory and asymmetric information (moral hazard and adverse selection) and extends these to dynamic versions of these modules.
+It studies models of the basic contract theory and asymmetric information (moral hazard and adverse selection).
 The module considers some of the applications of these models (e.g. insurance, labour market contracts).
 Presentation of the material involves mathematical tools that have been taught in FHEQ Levels 4 and 5 (algebra, calculus, constrained and unconstrained optimisation) and econometrics taught in FHEQ Level 5.

 NURMIKKO-METSOLA Sanna (Economics)